asuh/front-end-windows/readme.md

 ## System update and Disk Encryption

 Step One - Update the system!
+(Prepare for lots of reboots)

 **Windows Key > Settings > Update & Security**